First Choice Airways: Aircraft orders

 The airline would have been the UK launch customer for the Boeing 787 Dreamliner, having placed a firm order for six aircraft in February 2005, with an option for a further six.
 In December 2006, the airline announced the purchase of a further two 787 Dreamliners, taking its order to eight aircraft.
 In March 2007 First Choice Airways announced it was converting all four remaining options to orders, bringing the total to 12 aircraft.

-Although planned to enter service in summer 2009, delays to the Boeing 787 programme mean that First Choice Airways would not have been able to introduce the aircraft to the fleet until 2011.
+Although planned to enter service in summer 2009, delays to the Boeing 787 programme meant that First Choice Airways would not have been able to introduce the aircraft to the fleet until 2011.
 Each Boeing 787-8 would have replaced a Boeing 767-300 on long haul routes as they were delivered.
 The deliveries were expected to take around two years, with six aircraft expected to be based at Manchester Airport and the remainder based at London Gatwick Airport.